 National Weather Service Caribou ME

-Thursday.
-Weak low pressure will cross the region Friday.
+weak low pressure systems will pass well south of the region

 Near term /through Wednesday/...

 207 PM...dropped the Winter Weather Advisory for central and